A survey shows that complaints about products and services are on the rise and frustrated customers are becoming more aggressive.

 - Competitive edge.
 Brands that deliver exceptional customer service differentiate themselves to gain market share against the competition.

 - Boost the bottom line.
 Companies can learn a lot about how to improve their products or services from the issues raised by customers, and make improvements to drive more sales.
-Altogether, researchers have found that a business that delivers great customer service can have sales increases of 20% or more of total revenue.
+Altogether, researchers have found that a business that delivers great service can have sales increases of 20% or more of total revenue.

-Be the food truck: Modern customer service requires that you go to the people, where and when they want, serving up the best that you can offer.
+Be the food truck: Modern service requires that you go to the people, where and when they want, serving up the best that you can offer.
 If you do this, folks will begin flocking to you wherever you go.
 It’s a virtuous circle.

 Examples of brands with the best service

-Chewy: The online pet products retailer has won over pet parents with its personalized customer service.
+Chewy: The online pet products retailer has won over pet parents with its personalized service.
 Agents are trained to answer all kinds of pet questions, new customers receive handwritten notes, and all customers get holiday cards.
 Chewy even surprises customers with oil paintings of their pets.

 Costco: The membership-only, big-box retail giant is known for its high-quality goods, warehouse prices, and generous return policy.
 Low employee turnover and high morale help drive great CX and service.